-- Upon sounding of an evacuation order (Alarm, Public Address System, Mass Notification System, Siren, etc.), all building occupants are required to evacuate or relocate to a designated Emergency Assembly Area. - Individuals with mobility impairments/disabilities are to be relocated to a firerated stairwell and their names, condition, and location are to be reported to the responding fire department. - Emergency Coordinators working with the Floor Wardens are to account for all personnel, completing an Emergency Status Report.
+- a.
+Upon sounding of an evacuation order (Alarm, Public Address System, Mass Notification System, Siren, etc.), all building occupants are required to evacuate or relocate to a designated Emergency Assembly Area. - b.
+Individuals with mobility impairments/disabilities are to be relocated to a fire-rated stairwell and their names, condition, and location are to be reported to the responding fire department. - c.
+Emergency Coordinators working with the Floor Wardens are to account for all personnel, completing an Emergency Status Report.

-Section 5.02 All Clear Determination
+All Clear Determination

-- The Responding Fire Department will determine if the immediate threat to life/ safety/property has been neutralized or determined to have been an unintentional alarm. - Facilities Management will determine if utilities and life-safety systems have been restored for re-occupancy. - In the event of hazardous materials concerns, Office of Environmental Health & Safety will determine if the environment is safe for re-occupancy. - o If there was damage to the facility due to fire/smoke, the Fire Marshal must clear the building for re-occupancy. - The UCSF Police Department will make the final determination when the building is safe for re-occupancy after consulting with the appropriate officials, and will announce the All-Clear.
+- d.
+The Responding Fire Department will determine if the immediate threat to life/ safety/property has been neutralized or determined to have been an unintentional alarm. - e.
+Facilities Management will determine if utilities and life-safety systems have been restored for re-occupancy. - In the event of hazardous materials concerns, Office of Environmental Health & Safety will determine if the environment is safe for re-occupancy. - g.
+If there was damage to the facility due to fire/smoke, the Fire Marshal must clear the building for re-occupancy. - h.
+The UCSF Police Department will make the final determination when the building is safe for re-occupancy after consulting with the appropriate officials, and will announce the All-Clear.

-Section 5.03 Exceptions to the All Clear Determinations
+Exceptions to the All Clear Determinations

-If the Building's Fire Alarm was unintentionally activated as a direct result of a witnessed and controlled Facilities Maintenance procedure, the Facilities Engineer may notify the Emergency Coordinator and or Responding Fire Unit of the error and request a cancellation of the evacuation.
+If the Building's Fire Alarm was unintentionally activated as a direct result of a witnessed and controlled Facilities Maintenance procedure, the Facilities Engineer may notify the ECC, CUP or Responding Fire Unit of the error and request a cancellation of the evacuation.

-VI.
 Emergency Status Reports

-Section 6.01 Evacuations not requiring submission of Emergency Status Reports:
+j.
+Evacuations not requiring submission of Emergency Status Reports: